-Acadia Stairs makes all kinds of curved stairs with metal structures.
+Acadia Stairs makes all kinds of modern and contemporary curved stairs with metal structures.

 The main 3 types of straight stair are:

-Acadia stairs can use a variety of materials to create a curved stair.
+Acadia stairs can use a variety of materials to create a modern or contemporary curved stair.
 We can use an open riser single stringer or double stringer.
 Stringers can also be on the outside of the treads like a traditional stair.

 We define a curved stair as any stair that a helical or spiral geometry, but does not have a center pole.
 A Curved Stair can have a very tight inner radius, as small as just a few inches.
 Inner handrails are provided on these stairs because they have no center pole.